rdfostrich/article-jws2018-ostrich/content/querying.md

 The loop only terminates when no new deletions were found since last iteration (line 17), and since the value of `offset` can never decrease, the loop is guaranteed to end.
+At this point, the head of the snapshot stream is now correctly pointing at the snapshot element at `originalOffset` with `offset` deletions preceding it.
 Afterwards the output is a `PatchedSnapshotIterator` starting at the correct `snapshot` index, minus the deletions (line 24), appended with all additions, which is what we required.